inubushi/ai_evals/README.md

 We design an experiment for evaluating this competency and compare the performance of four commercial LLMs with that of a rhesus monkey, chimpanzee and a five year-old.

 The details and results will be available in [an Arxiv Preprint](https://) soon.
-Data and detailed results can be found in `03_counting_ability` folder.
+The data can be found in `03_counting_ability` folder.